To schedule an ADHD Evaluation- email

 What is a thorough evaluation?
 In a nutshell, a thorough evaluation gathers information from many different people (multiple informants), from a variety of settings (across domains), and rules-out other things that look-like ADHD (comorbidities or alternate diagnoses).

-There is a ton of research out there on everything from ADHD and driving, what treatments are the most effective, if stimulant medications are addicitive, if red dyes cause ADHD, what classroom accomodations are helpful, if television watching causes ADHD, etc..
-Don't be afraid to ask questions.
+There is a ton of research out there on everything from ADHD and driving, what treatments are the most effective, if stimulant medications are addictive, if red dyes cause ADHD, what classroom accommodations are helpful, if television watching causes ADHD, etc. Don't be afraid to ask questions.
 Knowledge is power.
 Be an advocate for your child and learn as much as you can about how to assess for ADHD, how to treat ADHD, and anything else that might help along the way.

 ADHD & Adults